 Options.
 Option awards may be granted as incentive options or non-statutory options.
-The plan administrator determines the exercise price per share with respect to each option, which shall in no event be less than 100% of the fair market value per non-voting ordinary share on the date the option is granted (or 110% in the case of incentive options granted to individuals then owning more than 10% of the total combined voting power of all classes of our stock), except with respect to certain substitute options granted in connection with a corporate transaction.
+The plan administrator determines the exercise price per share with respect to each option, which shall in no event be less than 100% of the fair market value of the underlying share on the date the option is granted (or 110% in the case of incentive options granted to individuals then owning more than 10% of the total combined voting power of all classes of our shares), except with respect to certain substitute options granted in connection with a corporate transaction.
 In certain circumstances, such as a share split, share dividend, recapitalization, merger or any other change in the corporate structure affecting the outstanding shares, the exercise price of outstanding options will be appropriately adjusted.

-Prior to an initial public offering, options are only exercisable, to the extent vested, (a) immediately prior to a change in control; (b) on or after the optionee's separation from service; or (c) at such other time or times, during such period and for such number of shares as shall be determined by the plan administrator.
-Unless otherwise provided in an option agreement, an exercise of the vested portion of an option following an optionee's separation from service shall result in the issuance of non-voting ordinary shares, except in the case of an exercise of options immediately prior to a change in control, which shall result in the issuance of ordinary shares.
-Upon or following the consummation of an initial public offering, options may be exercised at such times as determined by the plan administrator.
+Following this offering, options may be exercised at such times as determined by the plan administrator.
 If a participant's service relationship with us ends for any reason, any options that have not vested as of the date the participant terminates service with us are forfeited.
-The term of each option award granted under the 2018 Plan may not exceed 10 years after the date of grant (or five years in the case of incentive options granted to individuals then owning more than 10% of the total combined voting power of all classes of our common stock).
+The term of each option award may not exceed 10 years after the date of grant (or five years in the case of incentive options granted to individuals then owning more than 10% of the total combined voting power of all classes of our shares).